 - Argyle Day: I’m a fan of this pattern, but your mileage may vary.
-Regardless, if you want to impress others, let them know that it became fashionable in Great Britain and then the States after WWI.
+Regardless, let others know that it became fashionable in England and then the States after WWI.

 - Bubble Bath Day: January can be cold and dreary, making it ideal for a bubble bath.
 Isn’t that just for kids?
 Nope.
 Bubble baths are beneficial to your mental health, can improve your sleep, relieve tension, and calm arthritic pain.

 - Eath’s Rotation Day: This day commemorates when French Physicist, Leon Foucault, determined that the Earth rotates on its axis in 1851.